-We held a Clearing Clinic on Facebook Live to field any questions you had about the Clearing process and we had loads of queries come through.
+We held a Clearing Clinic on Facebook Live to field any questions you had about the Clearing process and we had loads of queries.
 Our panel of ULaw experts got through a lot of questions and we want to make sure that if you missed it, you can still find the answers to those important Clearing questions.
 Here’s all of the FAQs that came through during our Clearing Clinic.

 When do applications open?